-8.2 Pack Trial Certificates
+8.3 Pack Trial Certificates

-Following the successful completion of the final trial necessary for certification, and upon receipt of the trial results by the PLTA Secretary, the owner of the llama may request an official certificate from the PLTA.
+Following the successful completion of the final trial necessary for certification, and upon receipt of the trial results by the PLTA Secretary and an image of the llama from its owner, the PLTA will issue an official certificate.
 This certificate displays the level accomplished and pertinent information in an attractive layout suitable for framing.
+The PLTA will also report the new certification level to the ILR for inclusion on the animal's pedigree.